 The Gateway Loop Improvement Project will enhance the Whistler Village guest experience and support ongoing business success.

-The redesigned site, which is based on extensive community input into design guidelines, will improve the visitor arrival experience as well as the usability of the Village Loop for buses, taxes, other vehicles and pedestrians.
+The redesigned site, which is based on extensive community input into design guidelines, will provide visitors with a smooth introduction to Whistler, increasing usability of the Village Loop for buses, taxis, personal vehicles and pedestrians.